Northwest Zone

 Coastal storm-watchers may find interesting pelagic species pushed closer to shore by the rough weather.
 Some species which may be viewed during and just after storms include skuas, jaegers, petrels, storm petrels, shearwaters, fulmars and even the occasional albatross.
 These species are best viewed from headlands (also the best spots for storm-watching) with good optics on clear days just following storm activity and high winds.

-Good places to look are the Fishhawk Tract along Hwy 202 and the Beneke Track along the first 1.5 miles of Beneke Road.
+Elk viewing has been excellent at Jewell Meadows Wildlife Area.
+The best viewing continues to be in the mornings from 9:00 AM until noon and again in the evenings.
+With the cooler weather elk are frequently visible throughout the day.
+Good places to look are the Fishhawk Tract along Hwy 202 and the Beneke Tract along the first 1.5 miles of Beneke Creek Road.

+Jewell Meadows Wildlife Area started taking reservations for the winter elk tours on December 1 and all reservations have been completely filled for the entire 3-month tour season.
 Brochures with maps are available at the main viewing area kiosk.
-Remember that areas posted as "Wildlife Refuge" are closed to public entry.
-Posted portions of the Beneke Tract are closed to public entry Aug.
-1 through March 31.
-(See Big Game Hunting Regulations for exceptions.)
+Visitors are reminded that areas posted as "Wildlife Refuge" are closed to public entry.
+Additionally, posted portions of the Beneke Tract are closed to public entry during any Saddle Mt. unit elk season including Archery season.
+Closure dates are August 1 through March 31 (see big game regulations for exceptions).

 A parking permit is required to park at Jewell Meadows Wildlife Area.
 Find out how to buy a parking permit.

-Lincoln County/western Lane county
+Lincoln County/western Lane County

 Several species of birds, such as herons, osprey, eagles, pelicans, pintails, widgeon, mallards and teal, use our coastal estuaries and lakes for foraging and resting.
 They can often be found along the edges of the estuary and roosting in adjacent trees.
 Some good places to check out are the mouth of the Salmon River, Devils Lake, Siletz Bay, Yaquina Bay, Alsea Bay, Yachats River mouth, multiple lakes around Florence and the mouth of the Siuslaw River.
 Take your binoculars and try to catch a glimpse of these birds as they begin their migration south.